What Enzyme Does Pancreas Produce

 The Importance of Pancreatic Enzyme Activation and Regulation

 The pancreas doesn't just blindly release a torrent of enzymes.
 The release and activation of pancreatic enzymes are tightly regulated processes to prevent self-digestion of the pancreas itself.
-Most pancreatic enzymes are secreted in their inactive forms, called zymogens.
+Even so, most pancreatic enzymes are secreted in their inactive forms, called zymogens.
 This prevents premature activation within the pancreas, which could lead to severe damage.
 Activation occurs in the small intestine, where specific triggers ensure the enzymes only become active when they are needed.
-For instance, trypsinogen is activated by enterokinase, an enzyme produced by the intestinal lining.
+So for instance, trypsinogen is activated by enterokinase, an enzyme produced by the intestinal lining.
 This ensures that the powerful digestive enzymes are only activated in the appropriate location.
-Furthermore, the release of pancreatic enzymes is stimulated by hormones like cholecystokinin (CCK), released in response to the presence of fats and proteins in the duodenum.
+Adding to this, the release of pancreatic enzymes is stimulated by hormones like cholecystokinin (CCK), released in response to the presence of fats and proteins in the duodenum.

 Pancreatic Enzyme Insufficiency: Understanding the Consequences